apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 ### Note

-The `is_being_synced` property should be fully controlled by the syncer, and users should not modify this property manually unless there are exceptional circumstances.
+The `is_being_synced` property should be fully controlled by the Syncer, and users should not modify this property manually unless there are exceptional circumstances.